MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/what-s-new-in-microsoft-social-engagement.md

 ### Change of permissions for newly invited users

-When an administrator [assigns a Social Engagement license](assign-user-roles.md) to a user, this user will get Power Analyst permissions.
-This enables users to create search topics and get started quickly.
+When an administrator [assigns a Social Engagement license](assign-user-roles.md) to a user, this user will get Power Analyst and Responder permissions.
+This enables users to create search topics and engage in conversations with other authors.
 Administrators can [change the permissions](user-roles.md) at any time according to their business requirements.

 ### Reduction of retention time for Social Content to 15 months